nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 ### Changing the Raft group member list

-MicroRaft supports membership changes in Raft groups via `RaftNode.changeMembership()`.
+NanoRaft supports membership changes in Raft groups via `RaftNode.changeMembership()`.
 Let's first see the rules to realize membership changes in Raft groups.